x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 You can migrate batches of users from Google Workspace to Microsoft 365 or Office 365, allowing a migration project to be done in stages.
 This migration requires that you provision all of your users who will be migrated as mail-enabled users outside of the migration process.
 You must specify a list of users to migrate for each batch.

-All of the procedures in this article assume that your Microsoft 365 or Office 365 domain has already been verified and your TXT records have been set up.
+All procedures in this article assume that your Microsoft 365 or Office 365 domain is verified and that your TXT records have been set up.
 For more information, see [Set up your domain (host-specific instructions)](/microsoft-365/admin/get-help-with-domains/set-up-your-domain-host-specific-instructions).

    > [!NOTE]
    > Google Workspace migration is not currently available for Office 365 US Government GCC High or DoD.